Healthdirect Free Australian health advice you can count on.

 How can I prevent heatstroke?

-• Drink plenty of water, even if you’re not thirsty.
+• Drink plenty of water when it's hot, even if you're not thirsty.
 Avoid alcohol and hot or sugary drinks.

 • Keep cool — try to avoid direct sun and wear lightweight, loose cotton clothing.

-• If you go out, try to go before 11am or after 5pm, wear a hat and take water.
+• Try not to be outside during the hotter parts of the day.
+If you do go out, try to go before 11am or after 5pm, wear a hat and take water.

 • Have a plan — know who to call for help and ask your doctor what to do if you have any health conditions.

-You can also take steps to prevent other people getting heatstroke:
+You can also take steps to prevent other people developing heatstroke:

-• When it’s hot, visit or phone friends, family and neighbours who are at risk, and check they’re ok.
+• When it's hot, visit or phone friends, family and neighbours who are at risk to check that they're OK.

-• Keep children cool and give them lots to drink.
+• Babies and young children are at a higher risk of developing heat-related illnesses.
+Keep children cool and give them lots of water to drink.

 • Ensure pets have plenty of water and shade.